Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Tanabata

 The Tanabata Festival is a traditional Japanese annual event held on July 7 each year.
 The Japanese custom was based on the Tanabata legend that came from China.
 The Tanabata legend is the story of Orihime and Hikoboshi, who were allowed to meet across the Milky Way only once a year.
-On Tanabata day, people decorate tanzaku, strips of paper with their wishes written on them, on bamboo branches and offer prayers.
+On Tanabata day, people decorate tanzaku, strips of paper on which they have written their wishes, on bamboo branches and offer prayers.

 Summer Festival